Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Towards noise problem adaptive SGD

-The above result shows that using SGD with SLS to set $\gammak$ and \emph{any convergent sequence of $\alphak$} (including the exponentially-decreasing sequence in~\cref{thm:sc-unknown-correlated}) will necessarily result in convergence to a neighbourhood.
+\end{restatable} The above result (proved in~\cref{app:lb-correlated-proof}) shows that using SGD with SLS to set $\gammak$ and \emph{any convergent sequence of $\alphak$} (including the exponentially-decreasing sequence in~\cref{thm:sc-unknown-correlated}) will necessarily result in convergence to a neighbourhood.
 The neighbourhood term can thus be viewed as the \emph{price of misestimation} of the unknown smoothness constant.
 This result is in contrast to the conventional thinking that choosing an $\alphak$ sequence such that $\lim_{k \rightarrow \infty} \alphak = 0$ will always ensure convergence to the minimizer.
-This result is not specific to SLS and would hold for other methods~\citep{loizou2021stochastic,berrada2020training,malitsky2019adaptive} that set $\gammak$ in an online fashion.
-Since the lower-bound holds for any convergent $\alphak$ sequence, a possible reason for convergence to the neighbourhood is the correlation between $i_k$ (the sampled function) and the computation of $\gammak$.
-We verify this hypothesis in the next section.
+Note that this result is not specific to SLS and would hold for other related methods~\citep{loizou2021stochastic,berrada2020training}.

+Since the lower-bound holds for any convergent $\alphak$ sequence, a possible reason for this convergence to the neighbourhood is the correlation between $i_k$ and the computation of $\gammak$.
+We investigate this hypothesis in the next section.